YasmineBB/ceramics-studio-platform/README.md

 The user can also edit their profile, for example changing their profile picture and editing their bio.

-### Features For Future Implementation
+### Future Features

-#### Profile
+#### Student Profile

-I would like to create a more in-depth profile page for each registered user.
+I would like to implement the ability for users to view each others' profile and wanted to do so in this project but didn't have enough time; however, it's something I plan to implement going forward.

 ## Issues and Bugs

-- Images and font not rendering on deployed site.
+### Fixed Bugs

 - Issue #1
   - I had a problem creating one particular blog post from the admin panel which, when published, it through off the layout.